Khan/healthy-hackathon/README.md

 healthyhackathon.khanacademy.org), setup as a static website using https://github.com/laurilehmijoki/s3_website

-If you want to deploy an update, install the s3_website tool from that repo and use it to push to the above bucket.
-Note that you're gonna need to create a config file that looks something like this:
+If you want to deploy an update:

+1) Install the s3_website tool from that repo and use it to push to the above bucket.
+Note that you're gonna need to create a config file in site/ that looks something like this:

 ```
 s3_id: {AWS Access Key Id w/ S3 access}